Doc comment syntax

 The overall anatomy of a TSDoc comment has these components:

-• The summary section: The documentation content up until the first block tag is called the "summary".
+- The summary section: The documentation content up until the first block tag is called the "summary".
 The summary section should be brief.
 On a documentation web site, it will be shown on a page that lists summaries for many different API items.
 On a detail page for a single item, the summary will be shown followed by the remarks section (if any).

-• The remarks block: The "remarks" block starts with the @remarks block tag.
+block tag.
 Unlike the summary, the remarks may contain lengthy documentation content.
-The remarks section should not restate information from the summary, since the summary section will always be displayed wherever the remarks section appears.
+The remarks section should not restate information from the summary, since the summary section will always be displayed wherever the remarks section appears. - Additional blocks: Other TSDoc blocks typically follow the

-• Modifier tags: The modifier tags typically come last.
-Modifier tags don't have an associated block of content; instead, their presence indicates an aspect of the declaration.
-Some examples of modifier tags are: @public, @beta, and @virtual.
+, etc. - Modifier tags: The modifier tags typically come last.
+Modifier tags don't have an associated block of content;

 Here's some sample code that illustrates all the various components of the doc comment syntax: